-Jimmy’s Crow Nest boasts the best rooftop views of all of Clearwater Beach bars.
+Jimmy’s Crow Nest boasts the best rooftop views of all of the Clearwater Beach bars.
 The unobstructed panoramas overlooking the Gulf make for the most jaw-dropping background for indulging in drinks or a meal out.
 It’s a rooftop spot on the tenth floor of Pier 60 and the ideal vantage point for seeing 270 degrees of Clearwater Beach.

 View this post on Instagram

 Shipwreck is the oldest bar in Clearwater Beach.
 It’s the hole in the wall that all the locals love, and it’s easy to see why.
-It first opened in 1976 and today all the regulars are super friendly.
-Plus they really know how to have a good time.
+It first opened in 1976, and today all the regulars are super friendly.
+Plus, they really know how to have a good time.
 Between the blue felt pool table and the vintage jukebox in the corner, this little haunt has the perfect dive bar decor, plus a few nautically themed furnishings.

 It’s pretty much a right of passage to try at least one shot of the month while here.
 Otherwise, the cocktails are always super fun!
-Get the Duck Drink, it comes with a tiny rubber duck and a full popsicle in it.
-It’s become the classic stop for everyone’s end of the night drink.
+Get the Duck Drink.
+It comes with a tiny rubber duck and a full popsicle in it.
+It’s become the classic stop for everyone’s end-of-the-night drink.
 So if you’re looking to find the party after the other bars begin to close, odds are it’s at the Shipwreck for that final hurrah until 3:00 am.

 The motto at Cooter’s is steaks, seafood, and fun.
-Not only are they one of the best Clearwater Beach bars, but also on our best restaurants in Clearwater list because LOVE their fresh seafood.
+Not only are they one of the best Clearwater Beach bars, but they are also on our best restaurants in Clearwater list because we LOVE their fresh seafood.
 They definitely live up to their own hype and have been a local favorite for over 25 years.

 If you’ve never heard of an oyster shooter, you’re in for a delicious surprise with the specialty drink at Cooter’s.
 It’s a fresh oyster in a shot glass mixed with beer, cocktail sauce, hot sauce, and an Old Bay rim.
-If you aren’t that adventurous, don’t worry there are tons of options on the menu.
+If you aren’t that adventurous, don’t worry.
+There are tons of options on the menu.

 A beach town delicacy that’s not always easy to find.
-Cooter’s offers an old school Florida style atmosphere, with an open air bar and covered patio.
-There’s a sports bar connected on the side and the decor is all decidedly kitschy.
-There’s an amazing happy hour, and the Orange Crush is the must try drink on the menu.
+Cooter’s offers an old-school Florida-style atmosphere, with an open-air bar and covered patio.
+There’s a sports bar connected on the side, and the decor is all decidedly kitschy.
+There’s an amazing happy hour, and the Orange Crush is the must-try drink on the menu.
 For snacking, you’ll find a variety of burgers, wings, and seafood.
 If you’re particularly hungry, go for the all-you-can-eat crab deal.